eyalroth/ScalaImplictsProposal/README.md

 This abstraction is the major cause of confusion with implicits, as it is not always easy to grasp and is often not necessary for the everyday developer.

-At its core, this proposal wishes to to break this abstraction and grant each feature its own unique set of constructs, completely separated / orthogonal to the others.
+At its core, this proposal wishes to break this abstraction and grant each feature its own unique set of constructs, completely separated / orthogonal to the others.
 Call a spade a spade; or as we say in Hebrew, call a child by his name.

 ### Context